top of page

 - Chamomile/Roman(Chamaemelumnobile)-Relaxing, helpful for sleep, helpful for soothing sore muscles

-the skin, but it can cause irritation if too high a concentration is used.
-The maximum recommended dilution in Essential Oil Safety is 0.6% (about 7 drops
+- Cinnamon leaf (Cinnamomum verum) - NOT cinnamon bark.
+Smells lovely when diffused during the holidays.
+Can have a warming effect when applied to the skin, but it can cause irritation if too high a concentration is used.
+The maximum recommended dilution in Essential Oil Safety is 0.6% (about 7 drops in four tablespoons carrier oil)

 - Citronella (Cymbopogon winterianus) - Great addition to homemade bug spray.
 Can also be used to make outdoor citronella candles.